Best CRM for Customer Service: 15 Tools Compared (2026)

 5. Pipedrive

 Pipedrive is a sales-focused CRM known for its visual pipeline management.
-For customer service, Pipedrive is useful when support teams need visibility into deal stages and customer context.
-It integrates with help desk tools to link support conversations to contact records.
+For customer service, it earns its place when support teams need visibility into deal stages and customer context.
+Pipedrive integrates with help desk tools to link support conversations to contact records.
 SupportBee users can connect Pipedrive through the Pipedrive integration to sync customer data between both platforms.

 Key Features: